 Teach your Teen How to Drive Safely

 While parents may be eager to let go of some of the driving duties for their kids’ activities, there is often fear over a teen learning how to drive.
 And for good reason: Car crashes are the number one killer of teens.
 The younger the teen, the higher the rate of car crashes.
-Teenage brains are still developing and as a result teens tend to be impulsive and use poor judgment.
-Poor decisions often include drinking and driving or texting and driving; two of the most risky behaviors when getting behind the wheel.
+Teenage brains are still developing and as a result, teens tend to be impulsive and use poor judgment.
+Poor decisions often include drinking and driving or texting and driving; two of the riskiest behaviors when getting behind the wheel.

 In addition to demonstrating good driving habits, the best ways to protect our teens behind the wheel are to teach them sound driving skills and emphasize the risks of distracted driving and driving under the influence of drugs or alcohol.